Active viscoelasticity of odd materials

+Odd active viscoelasticity can, in principle, be tested in microrheological experiments, where viscoelastic properties of complex fluids can be determined from the motion of embedded colloidal particles \cite{SquiresMason}.
+Based on symmetry arguments, the dynamics of a tracer particle in a odd viscoelastic medium would be described by an equation of the form

+Here $\vec{V}$ is the velocity of the bead of mass $m$, $\vec{F}$ denotes an applied force and the memory kernels $\eta(t)$ and $\eta^o(t)$ capture normal and odd viscoelastic responses respectively.
+In a parity breaking viscoelastic fluid the drift of a particle should be governed by odd transport coefficients.
+This suggests that signatures of effects associated with odd viscoelasticity could be observed in the dynamics of particles embedded in chiral active gels.

-{\it Acknowledgements}.$-$PS was supported by the Deutsche Forschungsgemeinschaft through the Leibniz Program and the cluster of excellence ct.qmat (EXC 2147, project-id 39085490).
-VV was supported by the Complex Dynamics and Systems Program of the Army Research Office under grant W911NF-19-1-0268 and the Chicago MRSEC.}
+{\it Acknowledgements}.$-$PS was supported by the Deutsche Forschungsgemeinschaft through the Leibniz Program, the cluster of excellence ct.qmat (EXC 2147, project-id 39085490) and the National Science Centre Sonata Bis grant 2019/34/E/ST3/00405.
+VV was supported by the Complex Dynamics and Systems Program of the Army Research Office under grant W911NF-19-1-0268 and the Simons Foundation.
+This work was partially supported by the University of Chicago Materials Research Science and Engineering Center, which is funded by National Science Foundation under award number DMR-2011854.
+DB and PS acknowledge Suropriya Saha and Piotr Witkowski for discussions.}